1231301695/TT4L_G6_Requirements_Project/SRS.md

 **Disabilities**: May include individuals with visual fatigue or repetitive stress injuries.

-**Usability Influence**: Portal features (e.g., attendance marking, grade uploads, announcements) must be efficient, logically structured, and integrate seamlessly with existing tools like the LMS.
+**Usability Influence**: system features (e.g., attendance marking, grade uploads, announcements) must be efficient, logically structured, and integrate seamlessly with existing tools like the LMS.
 Time-saving automation and bulk-processing features are essential.

 #### **1.3.3.4 Administrator** {#1.3.3.4-administrator}